ibm-cloud-docs/transit-gateway/ha-dr.md

 For more information, see the [Transit Gateway CLI reference](/docs/transit-gateway?topic=transit-gateway-transit-gateway-cli).
 {: tip}

 Saving the information that is returned from these commands helps you recover from a failure quickly.
-In the event of a failure, use the saved information and run the `ibmcloud tg gateway-create` and `ibmcloud tg connection-create` commands to re-create your transit gateways and connections.
+When a failure occurs, use the saved information and run the `ibmcloud tg gateway-create` and `ibmcloud tg connection-create` commands to re-create your transit gateways and connections.

 ## Your responsibilities for HA and DR
 {: #ha-dr-responsibilities}